klajkor/coding_style_guides/embedded_c/coding_style_guide.rst

     }

-- Within a function, place opening brace on a separate line with conditional and loop statements
+- Within a function, place opening brace on a separate line with conditional and loop statements.

 .. code-block::